|The Old Cooperage Bar, Jennings Brewery, Cockermouth (autumn cafes)

 |usually the third Tuesday of each month whenever possible, 7:30 to about 9:30pm|

-Call Jane Summerscales on 01900 827407 to reserve a place.
-Booking opens ONE WEEK before the date of the Café.
-Please also note that you may only reserve places for a maximum of 4 people, and that a minimum age limit of 16 years old applies.
+Call Mike Rose-Troup on 01900 826903 to reserve a place.
+Booking opens the WEDNESDAY before the date of the Café.
+Please also note that you may only reserve places for a maximum of 4 people.
+Sorry, but we can't take bookings by email.

 If you can’t take up your reserved place please let us know as a waiting list operates when we fill the maximum of 47 places.

 11 April (NOTE 2nd Tuesday to avoid Easter week)

 The volume of the Universe which we can directly observe has a radius of around 13.5 billion light years, limited by how far light has travelled since the Universe as we know it came into existence in the Big Bang.
 It seems highly likely that we can see only a small part of what exists, but how much of the total?
 The geometry of the Universe suggests that it extends vast distances beyond what we can observe, but would it be a broadly recognisable place or alien in ways we cannot possibly imagine?
 Cosmologists even hypothesise totally disconnected bubbles of reality in a 'multiverse' in which arbitrary selections of physical laws apply.
 I will discuss some modern ideas on this subject, and touch on the question of whether such speculations are really science at all.